tc10815/ParkEzAI/README.md

 * [ ] **5.2 Validate Payment:** 	Checks that customer payment method can be billed correctly.

 *Note: I checked off a requirement as complete when at least 1 type of user can do it.
 I still need to adapt permissions so all intended  user account types can do all requirements in finishing touches*

+*<em>Create API infrastructure to receive license plate data, and frontend ability to display it, with random filler data.
+Reading peoples license plates and posting it on a public demo website is not ethnical, so I won't do it</em>